elasticpath/textlint-rule-no-dead-relative-link/README.md

 `overview-summary.html` file at `../../static/javadocs/1.0.x/overview-summary.html`.

 ##### Note #####
-If a link matches multiple `source` regexes, the `route-map` option will use the first `source` regex the link matches, which may not be the desired `source` and `destination` pair.
-See below to see an example of that.
+Ensure each `route-map` pair is specific because the route-map option will validate relative links using the first matching regex found in the configuration.

 For e.g. With the following configuration
 ```json